Python - MD5 ,SHA-1, SHA-256, & SHA-512 Hashing

 SHA-256 hash in Python

-The SHA (Secure Hash Algorithm) is one of a number of cryptographic hash functions.
-A cryptographic hash is like a signature for a text or a data file.
-SHA-256 algorithm generates an almost-unique, fixed-size 256-bit (32-byte) hash.
-Hash is a one-way function – it cannot be decrypted back.
+The Secure Hash Algorithm (SHA) is one example of a cryptographic hash function.
+A cryptographic hash is similar to a text or data file signature.
+The Secure Hash Algorithm SHA-256 (hash-256) generates a 256-bit fixed-size (32-byte) hash.
+Hashes are one-way functions, meaning they cannot be decoded back.

 # Python 3 code to demonstrate the SHA256